Blog hero image

 • Cash withdrawal in Switzerland and abroad: 4%, minimum CHF 10

-A particular advantage is the goods return insurance:
+A useful extra is the goods return insurance:

 • Worldwide coverage up to CHF 1,000